CharlesMarlow/cars-app/README.md

 # Cars-app home assignment

-This app is build with React and node.js to handle a car selection process.
+This app is built with React and node.js to handle a car selection process.

 # Main issues